buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcConstructionMgmtDomain/Entities/IfcConstructionEquipmentResource.md

 Occurrences of _IfcConstructionEquipmentResource_ are products that are used as resources to assist the process of construction.
 More specifically, they are products that are standalone items brought to a project to fulfil a particular purpose.
 Examples might be a tower crane or other mobile crane, a screwing machine, or a lifting hoist.

 Instances of any subtype of _IfcProduct_ may be assigned to the equipment resource using _IfcRelAssignsToResource_ in order to characterize the equipment further, as described at the supertype _IfcResource_.
-Examples of relevant subtypes of _IfcProduct_ are _IfcTransportElement_, _IfcDiscreteAccessory_, or _IfcProxy_ (for particular cases where more precise usage details are not available)
+Examples of relevant subtypes of _IfcProduct_ are _IfcDiscreteAccessory_ or _IfcBuiltElement_ (for particular cases where more precise usage details are not available).

 ## Attributes